Are There Any Even Smarter Ways to Leverage Virtual Assistants? Staffing Agency Smarts

 Is it because managing a small business is rocket science?
 I would say not.
 More likely it is that one of the following disciplines is poorly understood or executed.

 To successfully grow a small business the owner, or a member of the owner’s management team, must be reasonably good at all the following.

 - Building Processes

 By utilizing the above “VA Manager” technique, you will be driving better economics into your business.
 The same technique also causes a focus on process building.
-When you hire with the intent of building a remote team enabled through video training, defining and streamlining process for them to follow become a priority.
+When you hire with the intent of building a remote team enabled through video training, defining and streamlining the process for them to follow becomes a priority.

 Conversely, just hiring locally to fill a job does neither of those things.
 Yet that is exactly what the average small business owner does.
 The ones that fail or stagnate anyway.
-As a business owner you would be smart to be constantly looking for ways to drive better economics into your business.
+As a business owner, you would be smart to be constantly looking for ways to drive better economics into your business.
 As a test and a thought experiment, ask yourself this question, “what have I done to significantly improve the economics of my business in the last six months?”
 If the answer is, “not much”, now is your chance!

 Build your team of specialists, grow your business by moving from the outdated “Traditional Linear” to the “VA Manager” hiring model.
 Don’t delay, get started today!